harshithaattantiwebspace/signalsense-311-incident-risk-platform/README.md

   - total incidents
   - overall SLA breach rate
   - average risk score
-  - share of high-risk tickets
+  - share of high risk tickets
 - Plots:
   - incidents vs breach rate over time
   - risk by region
   - risk-bucket distribution
-- Lists recent **high-risk** incidents.
+- Lists recent **high risk** incidents.
 - Uses an LLM to generate narrative insights from the mart
   (e.g. which regions / complaint types are currently driving breaches, and how this week compares to the previous one).

-This is the operational view meant for non-technical stakeholders.
+This is the operational view meant for non technical stakeholders.

 ---